 Thomson might have even used artificial flies in combination with live bait, a practice fly anglers scorn today, but was quite common in earlier times before the catch-and-release gained traction.
 A friend’s father used to place the fins of the first trout he caught on his flies to increase their enticement.
 In Ernest Hemingway’s famous story Big Two-Hearted River, the narrator Nick Adams uses grasshoppers on his fly angling rig.

-Fly anglers target not only trout, but bass, pike, walley and musky, among other sports species.
+Fly anglers target not only trout, but bass, pike, walleye and musky, among other sports species.
 They troll from boats on rivers, as well on lakes.
 Don’t get me started on mighty salt-water species that can weigh as much as 100 pounds.

 MacGregor continues to opine: ‘The small hooks of flies that must be tossed back and forth would become hopelessly tangled in the tangle of vegetation that encroaches on Algonquin waterways and surrounds the deep lakes where the lake trout hide.’

 Fly anglers do use small hooks — dry and wet fly hooks as tiny as Size 28 (1 mm shaft) which are impossible to hold without tweezers.
 But they also use streamer hooks as large as Size 2 (nearly 8 mm shaft) that can cause a nasty tear in a hand if mishandled.
-Flies designed for pike and musky, as well as salmon and salt-water species, can approximate the size of a quarter chicken from Swiss Chalet or the Colonel.
+Flies designed for pike and musky, as well as salmon and salt-water species, can approximate the size of a quarter chicken from Swiss Chalet.
 They’re deadly and hard as hell to cast.
 Graceful, they ain’t.

 Thomson might have rigged up two or more flies by attaching a dropper fly to the leader on which is attached the main fly.
 This makes casting awkward.
-This practice is restricted in some catch-and-and-release areas where single, barbless hooks are mandatory, but is still allowed in Algonquin Park.
+This practice is restricted in some catch-and-and-release areas where single, barbless hooks are mandatory, but is allowed in Algonquin Park.

-Similarly, a fly angler gets entangled in all manner of vegetation — weeds, bullrushes, bushes, trees, fallen logs and other debris — not to mention human ears and other creatures, wherever he or she fishes — unless it’s offshore on a lake or in the middle of a wide river.
+Similarly, a fly angler gets entangled in all manner of vegetation — weeds, bullrushes, bushes, lily pads, trees, fallen logs and other debris — not to mention human ears and other creatures, wherever he or she fishes — unless it’s offshore on a lake or in the middle of a wide river.
 That’s why fly anglers rely on various casts that eliminate back casts — the roll cast being the most common.

 Anyway, is the bush in Algonquin any thicker or any denser than the forests of Algoma or North of Superior which are popular fly fishing destinations, as well as locations made famous by the Group of Seven?